 There are a number of the rural villages which are zoned as village but some which are simply clusters of small residential lots varying from 10 to 30 lots.
 These areas don't resemble a traditional village which has some commercial uses as well as a small number of residential uses.
-Most are focused on the Hawkesbury River in the norther part of the LGA as well as at one area at Freemans Reach.
-There is no reason why this should be zoned as village and the land could just as easily be zoned the same as the surrounding lands, which in all cases is proposed to be rural landscape.
+Most are focused on the Hawkesbury River in the northern part of the LGA as well as at one area at Freemans Reach.
+Consideration of the Village zoning for these areas should occur, and whether or not they should be zoned the same as the surrounding lands, which in all cases is proposed to be rural landscape.